release-engineering/iib/README.md

 * `IIB_LOG_LEVEL` - the Python log level of the REST API (Flask).
 This defaults to `INFO`.
 * `IIB_MAX_PER_PAGE` - the maximum number of build requests that can be shown on a single page.
   This defaults to `20`.
+* `IIB_PRIVILEGED_USERNAMES` - the list of users that can perform privileged actions such as overwriting the input index image with the built index image.
+This defaults to `[]`.
 * `IIB_WORKER_USERNAMES` - the list of case-sensitve Kerberos principals that are allowed to update build requests using the PATCH API endpoint.
 This defaults to `[]`.
 * `LOGIN_DISABLED` - determines if authentication is required.
 This defaults to `False`